How to Choose the Right Rehab

 The Affordable Care Act (ACA) requires all insurance plans to cover addiction and mental health treatment services at least partially.11 This means that if you have insurance coverage, at least part of your stay in rehab will be covered.
 Depending on what plan you have—private insurance, Medicare, Medicaid, marketplace plans, VA benefits—treatment services will be covered at a different rate.
 It is important to check your insurance benefits with your provider to find a treatment option that will work for your plan.

-How to Find a Rehab Center Near Me
+How to Find The Best Drug Rehab Center Near Me

 To find a treatment center in your area, you can visit SAMHSA’s treatment locator.
 You can also call the American Addiction Centers (AAC) helpline.
 It’s a 24/7 detox and rehab hotline and is available at by call or by text message.